 Koi usually live for 25-30 years but there are reports of koi that have reached ages of over 200 years old!
 One famous koi in Japan, named “Hanako”, died in 1977 and a study of the growth rings of one of her scales reported that she was 226!
 This made her older than the United States of America!

-Native to New Zealand and Australia, these eels often live to 60 years old with the oldest living Long Finned Eel recorded as being 106 years old!
-Like the greenland shark these fish grow very slowly which is why they can grow so old.
+Native to New Zealand and Australia, these eels often live to 60 years old with the oldest living Longfin Eel recorded as being 106 years old!
+Like the Greenland shark, these fish grow very slowly which is why they can grow so old.

 Photo credit: Carpenter0 (Wiki Commons User)